martinring/thesis/src/1-Introduction.md

 desired property is of lower complexity compared to model-checking [@LeuckerSchallhart].
-The drawbacks are that it may be costly to continuously monitor the behaviour of the system at run-time, and once we find an error, it may be too late to do anything about it.
+The drawbacks are that it may be costly to continuously monitor the behaviour of the system at run-time, and once we find an error, it is too late to do anything about it.
 This is particularly true for hardware, and systems where the split between hardware and software is decided rather late in the development process.